artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 - From ```li``` at WB to ```beq``` at EX.
 - From ```li``` at MEM to ```beq``` at EX.

-It takes 5 cycles to execute them because there are no stalls.
+It takes 5 cycles to execute the first 5 instructions because there are no stalls.

 This is the pipeline diagram for the whole execution of the program:

 ![image](https://github.com/user-attachments/assets/19c027c0-a165-4e8b-8e7e-229ba2faa181)

 - It takes (35-0) cycles to execute the program until the ```j``` instruction.
-- 25 instructions have been executed (the ```j``` instructions is not accounted).
+- Before the loop 5 instructions are executed.
+The loop has 4 instructions and performs 4 iterations.
+Finally, the beq is executed, the loop is exited, and 3 more instructions are executed.
+So, a total of 5+(4*4)+1+3 = 25 instructions are executed before the final ```j``` instruction.

 ---